dbrumann/polyfill-unserialize/README.md

 This was originally designed as a Proof of Concept for Symfony Issue [#21090](https://github.com/symfony/symfony/pull/21090).

+🚨⚠️ **There is a known bug in all 1.x-versions that will raise an error in certain edge cases.**

+Please read the section known issues for more details and possible solutions to this bug.

 You can use this package in projects that rely on PHP versions older than PHP 7.0.
 In case you are using PHP 7.0+ the original `unserialize()` will be used instead.